-Detailed Description of Content of Course
+2. Detailed Description of Course

 This course gives students an overview of environmental geology, the branch of geology that deals with man's interaction with the natural physical environment.
 The scope of environmental geology encompasses the recognition and amelioration of three major problems that face humans.
 The first is naturally occurring geologic processes and hazards such as flooding, mass wasting, volcanic activity, earthquakes, coastal erosion, and health as it relates to the geologic setting.
 The second deals with human-induced environmental problems such as pollution, waste disposal, and engineering as it applies to natural materials and existing topography.
 The third involves location, use, and conservation of geologic resources such as water, soil, minerals, and energy as well as land-use planning.

-1. The philosophical basis and fundamental concepts involved in environmental geology
+1) The philosophical basis and fundamental concepts involved in environmental geology

-2. Natural earth cycles
+2) Natural earth cycles

-3. Natural hazards
+3) Natural hazards

 a.
 River flooding